PlasmaControl/PyRCN/README.md

 # Getting Started

-PyRCN includes currently two variants of Echo State Networks (ESNs): The ESNClassifier is meant to be a classifier, the ESNRegressor is meant to be a regressor.
+PyRCN includes currently two variants of Echo State Networks (ESNs): The ESNClassifier and the ESNRegressor.

 Basic example for the ESNClassifier: